USA Customs Clearance Logo White

 With that said, the ACE system is not designed for people who don’t have experience importing.
 The process of importing is incredibly complicated, and if you aren’t sure what you’re doing, messing around with the ACE system could only create confusion and slow the process down.

-By far, the quickest and easiest solution for submitting your CBP Form 5106 is to utilize the assistance of a Customs Broker.
-Customs Brokers have access to the ACE Automated Broker Interface (ABI), and their experience and familiarity with the system mean they can get your form submitted correctly in a matter of minutes.
+By far, the quickest and easiest solution for submitting your Importer Identity Form is to utilize the assistance of a customs broker.
+Customs brokers have access to the ACE Automated Broker Interface (ABI), and their experience and familiarity with the system mean they can get your form submitted correctly in a matter of minutes.

 What If My Shipment is Being Held by Customs?

-If your shipment is being held by customs, it might be because of a missing or inaccurate CBP Form 5106 in CBP records.
+If your shipment is being held by customs, it might be because of a missing or inaccurate Importer Identity Form in CBP records.

-Remember that the CBP Form 5106 is the form that informs CBP of your identity.
+Remember that this form informs CBP of your identity.
 Without it, your file could look suspicious, and that is more than enough of a reason for CBP to not let your shipment pass into the U.S. CBP won’t let anything pass through a port of entry unless it abides by all the rules and regulations for importing.

-If you need help creating a new CBP Form 5106 (or correcting an incorrect or incomplete form), then don’t hesitate to reach out to a Customs Broker for help.
-A Broker can help you complete the form quickly so you can get your shipment moving again in no time.
+If you need help creating a new one (or correcting an incorrect or incomplete form), then don’t hesitate to reach out to a customs broker for help.
+A broker can help you complete the form quickly so you can get your shipment moving again in no time.

 Get Help Filling Out CBP Form 5106